-Among the latter category are publicly listed Israeli retail FX company Plus500 which obtained a CySec license in October which it now holds alongside its FCA license, and social trading network Myfxbook which gained CySec oversight earlier this month at a time when social trading networks are exploring the opportunities of becoming brokers in their own right, as well as offering end to end brokerage solutions.
+Among the latter category are publicly listed Israeli CFD broker Plus500 which obtained a CySec license in October which it now holds alongside its FCA license, and social trading network Myfxbook which gained CySec oversight earlier this month at a time when social trading networks are exploring the opportunities of becoming brokers in their own right, as well as offering end to end brokerage solutions.

 Indeed, the proliferation of retail FX companies in Cyprus account for a significant proportion of the entire business ecosystem on the island, therefore the authorities have a keen interest in ensuring that they encourage new and existing companies from other regions to set up operations in Cyprus.
 On this basis, both Plus500 and Myfxbook have set up Cypriot companies in order to operate from Cyprus.

 Whilst Australia’s regulatory authority has begun to show recalcitrance in offering licenses to FX companies and has warned the investing public several times to maintain caution with regard to certain retail FX trading activities, CySec has been keen to progress applications with minimal bureaucracy.

 Indeed, LeapRate recently reported that Australia, another very popular region for retail FX firms due to its strong economy and proximity to the Asia Pacific region, has been issuing AFS licenses to many other companies in other sectors, but shown reluctance in progressing AFS license applications from FX companies of late.